Skip to Content

 TUMALO, Ore.
 (KTVZ) -- A Tumalo resident says his irrigation water has been completely shut off, despite having deeded water rights, as drought conditions continue to strain the area’s water supply.

-KTVZ News is speaking with the Tumalo resident about what the shutoff means for his land, how it affects property owners with deeded water rights, and what options — if any — remain when the water runs out.
+KTVZ News is speaking with the Tumalo resident along with state water officials about what the shutoff means for residents' land, how it affects property owners with deeded water rights, and what options — if any — remain when the water runs out.

 Article Topic Follows: Environment